-Provides an excellent foundation for students who wish to pursue careers in teaching and coaching, sports development, the leisure industry, recreational management, the health and fitness industry and professional sport.
+The course provides an excellent foundation for students who wish to pursue careers as health care professionals e.g. physio or paramedic, teaching secondary or primary education, sports development/leisure and recreation management, sports media, sports journalism and the health and fitness industry.

-AWARDING BODY OCR CONTACT FOR FURTHER DETAILS Mrs Matty-Head of PE
+AWARDING BODY AQA CONTACT FOR FURTHER DETAILS Mrs Matty-Head of PE